monsoonmaelstrom/book2/book2.md

 “Try,” Alex tells me again when I don’t immediately respond.

 Alex isn’t quite as impatient as Hazel, but he’s not far off either.
 It makes me wonder, because Alexandria doesn’t seem impatient at all.
-She seems like a snake hidden at the base of a rock—content to lie in wait forever if that’s what it takes, and neither Alex nor Hazel are like that.
+She seems like a snake hidden at the base of a rock—cold-blooded and content to lie in wait forever if that’s what it takes, and neither Alex nor Hazel are like that.

 “If it was you, Hazel would try,” he says.

 I know she would.
-It’s that knowledge, coupled with the knowledge that if this is the wrong decision, and it makes the situation worse, then we’ll both probably just end up dead, so at least I won’t have to live knowing I made the wrong decision and caused her death.
+It’s that knowledge, coupled with the knowledge that if this is the wrong decision, and it makes the situation worse, then we’ll both just end up dead, so at least I won’t have to live knowing I made the wrong decision and caused her death.

 “Fine,” I mutter.
 “I’ll try it.
 How hard do you think I should… pull on it?”